nanobox-io/nanobox-docs/source/domains-networking/port-mapping.html.md

 title: Port Mapping
 ---

-Nanobox allows to do define on which ports your web component listens for connections over tcp and udp protocols.
+Nanobox allows you to define on which ports your web components listen for connections over tcp and udp protocols.

 #### Listen for HTTP/HTTPS on Port 8080
 Custom http/https ports cannot be specified.
 All http requests connect on port 80 and all https requests on port 443.
-Both forward to your app on port 8080. **Your app must listen on port 8080 to connect to the public network over http/https.**
+Both forward to your app on port 8080.

+**Your app must listen on** `0.0.0.0:8080` **to connect to the public network over http/https.**

 #### ports
 ```yaml